IDBusinessSolutions/gatling-kafka/README.md

 An unofficial [Gatling](http://gatling.io/) 2.3 stress test plugin for [Apache Kafka](http://kafka.apache.org/) 1.0 protocol.

 This extension now supports Kafka consumers.
-Kafka messages are correlated between what producers send and what consumers consumer by a Kafka header whose value is randomly generated uniquely tracking each message.
+Kafka messages are correlated between what producers send and what consumers consume by a custom message matcher, e.g. an implementation based on JSON fields provided.

-This plugin supports the Kafka producer API only and doesn't support the Kafka consumer API.

 ## Usage